Azure/Industrial-IoT/docs/howto-secureca-services.md

 All open source components used within a product or service must be free of moderate or greater security vulnerabilities.

-**Important note:** The github repository of the OPC Vault service is scanning all components during continously integration builds for vulnerabilities.
+**Important note:** The github repository of the OPC Vault service is scanning all components during continous integration builds for vulnerabilities.
 The updates on github should be monitored and the updates be applied to the service at regular intervals.

 ### Maintain an inventory